 - Ancillary (m-Unit) - The m-Unit acts as a brain that controls voltage for everything on your bike aside from the charging system.
 This subsystem also includes all of your lighting, switches, and anything else that has an assigned input or output on the m-Unit.

 Electronic Fuel Injected bikes (EFI) -

-Note: Carbureted bikes are generally going to be much easier to approach than a fuel injected bike.
+Note: Carbureted bikes are generally going to be much easier to approach than a fuel-injected bike.
 Rewiring an EFI bike is a big project, no way around that.
-But after you get through it you will have a much better idea of what all the bits and pieces are, and realistically it isn't that difficult, just takes a lot of time and patience.
+But after you get through it you will have a much better idea of what all the bits and pieces are, and realistically it isn't that difficult, it just takes a lot of time and patience.
 The big issue with many modern bikes is the ECU / Gauge / Immobilizer / Red Key situation.
-On all our EFI Ducati builds we end up replacing the ECU with an aftermarket module that is more programmable, and eliminates the security system.
+On all our EFI Ducati builds we end up replacing the ECU with an aftermarket module that is more programmable and eliminates the security system.
 The bottom line is that in many of these scenarios you can't replace the gauges without solving the immobilizer problem, and we are not aware of a cheap solution.

 The biggest tip I can give is to pick one thing at a time and work it out, i.e. TPS sensor, get that connected, then Oil temp sensor, then starter solenoid, etc. By working through one at a time it isn't as overwhelming.
 If you work from the sensor back to the ECU you can get the routing and cable lengths just right, and then re-crimp with new terminals and install back into the connector.

 If you aren't relocating electrical components you might be able to leave the main factory loom for the ECU/EFI mostly intact and just clean up the rest of it.
 But if you really want to get it down to bare bones you'll want to start from scratch.